Visual Basic data types

 Strings and chars

-is a data type representing textual data in computer programs.
+String is a data type representing textual data in computer programs.

 A string in Visual Basic is a sequence of Unicode characters.
 A Char